courselabs/devsecops/labs/argo/README.md

 > This version of ArgoCD expects to find a branch named `master` in the Git repo.
 This repo uses `main` as the branch name, so the push command uses the expected name in the Git server.

-Now connect the ArgoCD CLI to the ArgoCD server, using your password from the Secret:
+Now connect the ArgoCD CLI to the ArgoCD server, **using your password from the Secret**:

 ```
 argocd login localhost:30881 --insecure --username admin --password <your-password>